COVID-19 vaccination in Brazil: Timeline and goals

-On February 17, 2021, the then Minister of Health, Eduardo Pazuello, in a meeting with governors, presented a schedule about vaccination in Brazil.
+On 17 February 2021, then-health minister, Eduardo Pazuello, in a meeting with governors, presented a schedule about vaccination in Brazil.
 He stated that between February and July 2021, an additional 230.7 million doses of vaccines against COVID-19 will be distributed.

-On March 3, 2021, the Ministry of Health published in the Official Gazette a decree that mentioned the exemption of bidding in the acquisition of 38 million vaccines from Janssen (pharmaceutical branch of Johnson & Johnson group) and 100 million doses of the Pfizer vaccine.
-So far, the vaccines approved for definitive use in the country are the Pfizer/BioNTech and Oxford/AstraZeneca vaccines.
+On 3 March, the Ministry of Health published in the Official Gazette a decree that mentioned the exemption of bidding in the acquisition of 38 million vaccines from Janssen (pharmaceutical branch of Johnson & Johnson group) and 100 million doses of the Pfizer vaccine.
+Thus far, the vaccines approved for definitive use in the country were the Pfizer/BioNTech and Oxford/AstraZeneca vaccines.
 The Butantan/Sinovac and Janssen vaccines, on the other hand, are only authorized for emergency use and are intended for priority groups.
 Negotiations between Brazil and Pfizer/BioNtech began in the second half of 2020, but did not move forward due to the Brazilian government's refusal to accept a contractual clause exempting the pharmaceutical company from bearing the costs of possible side effects of the vaccine.

-On March 4, 2021, in a final meeting for contractual arrangements with Pfizer, the Ministry of Health ended up giving in and accepted the clauses imposed by the pharmaceutical company and that blocked the negotiations for Brazil to acquire Pfizer's vaccines.
+On 4 March, in a final meeting for contractual arrangements with Pfizer, the Ministry of Health ended up giving in and accepted the clauses imposed by the pharmaceutical company and that blocked the negotiations for Brazil to acquire Pfizer's vaccines.
 Among the clauses is that Pfizer will not be held responsible for the costs of eventual side effects of its immunizer.
 In other words: "that a term of responsibility for eventual side effects of the vaccine be signed".
 The Ministry of Health said that this signing was possible thanks to Bill 534 of 2021 that mentions that "the Union, the States, the Federal District and the municipalities are authorized to purchase vaccines and to assume the risks related to civil liability, under the terms of the instrument of purchase or supply of vaccines entered into, in relation to post-vaccination adverse events".

-The contract has already been signed and analyzed by the Ministry of Health's legal department.
+The contract has already been signed and analysed by the Ministry of Health's legal department.

-In a schedule released on March 5, 2021, by the Ministry of Health, the CoronaVac vaccines from the Butantan Institute will be delivered weekly throughout March to the states and the Federal District.
+In a schedule released on 5 March, by the Ministry of Health, the CoronaVac vaccines from the Butantan Institute will be delivered weekly throughout March to the states and the Federal District.
 In all, 22.7 million doses of CoronaVac are expected to be distributed.
 According to the Ministry of Health they will also be delivered: